-In addition, we measure the cumulative adoption ratio for each group defined as: for any $t \in T_{treat}$, $Z(s) = \frac{|\{ u \ | \ d_u(t) = C_u \ \bigwedge \ V_u(t) = s \}|}{|\{u\}|}$.
+In addition, we measure the cumulative adoption ratio for each group defined as: for any $t \in T_{treat}$, $Z(s) = \frac{|\{ u \ | \ D_u(t) = C_u \ \bigwedge \ A_u(t) = s \}|}{|\{u\}|}$.
 In simple terms, it measures the number of individuals in a group who adopt the influence decision under $s$ exposures irrespective of whether it is the first switch.
-This is demonstrated in Figure~\ref{fig:first_adopt}(b).
-When we combine the results obtained in Figure~\ref{fig:first_adopt}(a) with Figure~\ref{fig:first_adopt}(b), we find an interesting observation for the LC group.
-The linear cascade pattern is able to retain most of the users even after first switch at timestep 13 as the cumulative ratio increases up to 3 exposures (which occurs at timestep 15).
+This is demonstrated in Fig~\ref{fig:first_adopt}(b).
+When we combine the results obtained in Fig~\ref{fig:first_adopt}(a) with Fig~\ref{fig:first_adopt}(b), we find an interesting observation for the LC group.
+The linear cascade pattern is able to retain most of the users even after first switch at time step 13 as the cumulative ratio increases up to 3 exposures (which occurs at time step 15).
 This suggests that the LC pattern is effective in terms of retention in the early stages of the cascade.